learn-co-curriculum/react-hooks-custom-hooks/README.md

 `useEffect`), we've only been able to do so inside of our React components (not inside of any other JavaScript functions).

-**Custom hooks also allow us to call React hooks**, so long as we call our custom hook from a React component.
+**Custom hooks also allow us to call React hooks**, as long as we call our custom hook from a React component.

 Another important convention to note here: the name of our custom hook starts